Genivia/ugrep/README.md

 <a name="todo"/>

-### Work in progress
+### Feature wish list

+Let us know what features you like to have in ugrep.
+Here are a couple that we are considering:

 - Extend the "filter" mechanism to add more filters, e.g. to search Office documents.
-- Further improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for example may be slightly faster as it uses SIMD/AVX so it makes sense to look into that.
+- The speed of matching multiple words is faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan may be slightly faster as it uses SIMD/AVX so it makes sense to look into that.
-- Evaluate when `mmap` improves performance and when it does not.
-Right now, `mmap` does not appear to improve performance on machines with fast file read performance, e.g. SSD, where `mmap` even slows down.
+- Smart enabling of `mmap`, since `mmap` does not appear to improve performance on machines with fast file read performance, where `mmap` even slows down.
   RE/flex buffering is very efficient and has better spatial locality.
 Memory maps are turned off with `--no-mmap`.

 <a name="tutorial"/>